The role of the health services manager

 Analytical skills

 Until recently, the computer skills required for health services management probably included proficiency with email, the Microsoft Office Suite and a patient management system.
-However, the digitisation of the workplace has created a lot of health information in the form of data, that creates its own management challenges.
+However, the digitisation of the workplace has created a lot of health information in the form of data, which creates its own management challenges.

 You will still be expected to use analytical tools and techniques from business disciplines including finance, marketing and operations management.
 However, you will also be expected to use the tools and techniques of data analysis for planning.